aditidagar/ocular_disease_recog/README.md

    - **Note 1:** Running the first cell in the pre-processing script often fails (potentially due to a bug in the latency of Google Colab's filesystem).
 It is sufficient to simply run it a second time in order for it to succeed.

    - **Note 2:**  There is a `fusionMethod` variable in the pre-processing  and augmentation script that allows you to select which image fusion method is desired (or none).
-This variable also exists in the models and must be set consistenly for the models to run correctly.
+This variable also exists in the models and must be set consistenly across all scripts for the models to run correctly.

 2. In [MODEL](https://github.com/aditidagar/ocular_disease_recog/tree/Adding-VGG16-model-Jupiter-files/MODEL "MODEL") folder you will see multiple models allowing for you to run different CNN architectures.
 The files are split into two main groups, four classes prediction models and all classes prediction models.
 (Note some models have an examples of how to run the models with our augmented data)